Report Absence & Details of Policies

 - Pre-Arranged Absences – Students who know they will be absent prior to an absence must pick up a Pre-Arranged Absence Form from the Attendance Office, or click here for a printable form.
 Students will need to obtain signatures for each of their teachers and their parent/guardian before returning the form to the Attendance Office.
 The purpose of teacher signatures is for the teacher to communicate the impact of the absence.
 To be valid, this form must be completed and returned to the Attendance Office two school days prior to the student‘s absence.
 Students should note that these pre-arranged absences will count towards their attendance allotment.
 Per Board Policy 3122P- Absence for parental –approved activities- unexcused absences may be counted as excused for purposes agreed to by the principal and the parent/guardian for a maximum of five days.
 An absence may not be approved if it causes a serious adverse effect on the student’s educational process. *Any unexcused absence will count against the five days that an administrator can excuses*

 - Illness During the Day – A student who becomes ill after having arrived on campus must report to the clinic and/or attendance office.
-After receiving parental approval via phone, the student will be directed to sign out with the nurse or the attendance office before leaving campus and bring an excuse note upon his/her return.
+After receiving parental approval via phone, the student will be directed to sign out with the nurse or the attendance office before leaving campus and sending an email or bring an excuse note upon his/her return.

 - Activities/Athletics – Per District requirements, students must attend a minimum of five classes for a seven-period schedule and four classes for a six-period schedule that day or the preceding day if the activity/dance/event/practice occurs on a non-school day.
 On a block schedule day, students must attend all but one period.